hackathons-com/ideas.hackathons.com/ideation.md

 				* Ability to block/unblock a user
 				  * What does this mean?
 Is content blocked, user profile viewing, etc...
 				* Create lists (i.e. friends, acquaintances, etc.)
+				* 2-step auth to prevent unauthorized access to the account?
 			1. Social Media
 				* Manage social media account logins
 				  * What information is shared to hackthons.com (this is available via those accounts, but we can pro-actively show the user what we have access to)